Best Medicare Supplement Plans in Texas 2025

 ---|---|---|---|---|---|

-High Deductible Plan G | Comprehensive, same benefits as standard Plan G | $50 – $80/month | High deductible ($2,700/year) | Lower premiums with comprehensive coverage | High upfront deductible before coverage starts |
+High Deductible Plan G | Comprehensive, same benefits as standard Plan G | $50 – $80/month | High deductible ($2,870/year) | Lower premiums with comprehensive coverage | High upfront deductible before coverage starts |

-Medicare Advantage | Includes Medicare and additional benefits (dental, vision, etc.) | $0 – $100/month | Copays, coinsurance, and potential out-of-pocket max | Low premiums, extra benefits | Limited provider networks, referrals required, higher copays, unpredictable costs |
+Medicare Advantage | This includes Medicare and additional benefits (dental, vision, etc.). | $0 – $100/month | Copays, coinsurance, and potential out-of-pocket max | Low premiums, extra benefits | Limited provider networks, referrals required, higher copays, unpredictable costs |

 Medicaid | Comprehensive healthcare coverage varies by state | $0 | Very low or no out-of-pocket costs | No premiums, low out-of-pocket, may cover Medicare costs | Eligibility restrictions, state-specific, may have provider limits |

-The High Deductible Plan G offers the best balance of affordable premiums and comprehensive coverage, without the restrictions or unpredictability that come with Medicare Advantage plans.
 If you’re looking for comprehensive and predictable coverage, High Deductible Plan G should be your first choice, with Medicaid as a fallback if you qualify.

 Bottom Line

-- Allstate offers unrivaled value and a fast enrollment process, and its track record for prompt claims payment is second to none.
+ACE offers unrivaled value and a fast enrollment process, and its track record for prompt claims payment is second to none.

 Understanding your health insurance needs is vital when selecting a Medicare Supplement plan.
 To simplify the process, we provide helpful facts and information that will support you in making an informed decision.